PM-0125/AI_ML_Projects/README.md

-This repository contains my work on Machine Learning Deep Learning and Artificial Intelligence.
+This repository contains my work on Machine Learning, Deep Learning and Artificial Intelligence.